GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

-In addition to the data required to solve the problem, it is a best practice to start an XML files with an optional file (called a *schema*) that specifies the writing conventions used in the XML file.
+In addition to the data required to solve the problem, it is a best practice to start an XML files with an optional header (called a *schema*) that specifies the naming conventions used in the XML file.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml